Hallucinations and Schizophrenia

 - Encourage them to seek professional help and follow their treatment plan.

-- Help them identify and avoid triggers that may worsen hallucinations.
+- Help identify and avoid things that may trigger or worsen their hallucinations.

-- Stay informed about schizophrenia and its symptoms to offer better support.
+- Learn about schizophrenia to offer better support.

-- Assist with daily tasks and provide emotional support to reduce stress and anxiety.
+- Assist with everyday tasks and offer emotional support to reduce anxiety.

 Conclusion